parmeetk2005/QuickCure/README.md

   Quick Cure is your own personal digital healthcare assistant, guiding you to the correct treatment at the correct time.
 Let's simplify, smarten, and make healthcare more accessible together!

+**CONTRIBUTING** 🤝:
+  Contributions are welcome!
+If you'd like to improve the app, feel free to fork the repository and create a pull request.

 ❤ *Let's innovate healthcare together!* ❤